Fyodor Dostoevsky: Youth (1836–1843)

-Signs of Dostoevsky's epilepsy may have first appeared on learning of the death of his father on 16 June 1839, although the reports of a seizure originated from accounts written by his daughter (later expanded by Sigmund Freud) which are now considered to be unreliable.
+Signs of Dostoevsky's epilepsy may have first appeared at 17 years old on learning of the death of his father on 16 June 1839, although the reports of a seizure originated from accounts written by his daughter (later expanded by Sigmund Freud) which are now considered to be unreliable.
 His father's official cause of death was an apoplectic stroke, but a neighbour, Pavel Khotiaintsev, accused the father's serfs of murder.
 Had the serfs been found guilty and sent to Siberia, Khotiaintsev would have been in a position to buy the vacated land.
-The serfs were acquitted in a trial in Tula, but Dostoevsky's brother Andrei perpetuated the story.
+The serfs were acquitted in a trial in Tula, but Dostoevsky's brother Mikhail perpetuated the story.
 After his father's death, Dostoevsky continued his studies, passed his exams and obtained the rank of engineer cadet, entitling him to live away from the academy.
 He visited Mikhail in Reval (Tallinn) and frequently attended concerts, operas, plays and ballets.
 During this time, two of his friends introduced him to gambling.

 On 12 August 1843 Dostoevsky took a job as a lieutenant engineer and lived with Adolph Totleben in an apartment owned by Dr. Rizenkampf, a friend of Mikhail.
 Rizenkampf characterised him as "no less good-natured and no less courteous than his brother, but when not in a good mood he often looked at everything through dark glasses, became vexed, forgot good manners, and sometimes was carried away to the point of abusiveness and loss of self-awareness".
 Dostoevsky's first completed literary work, a translation of Honoré de Balzac's novel Eugénie Grandet, was published in June and July 1843 in the 6th and 7th volumes of the journal Repertoire and Pantheon, followed by several other translations.
 None were successful, and his financial difficulties led him to write a novel.